sstevens2/boot-camps/version-control/git/github/Readme.md

     $ cd
     $ rm -r simplestats

-You may need to use `rm -rf simplestats`
+You may need to use `rm -rf simplestats`, if the files are write protected.

 Or if you'd like to keep it around